pauld4/digital-garden/Intermediate.md

 Important note is that === DOES NOT allow type coercion.
 So normally type coercion occurs with a statement such as "'0' == FALSE", where one is a string and the other is a boolean.
 The string is converted to a number, 0, and then the boolean is converted to a number, 0.
 So it becomes "0 == 0" which is TRUE.
 However, "'0' === FALSE" is FALSE because no type coercion occurs, so comparing a STRING to a BOOLEAN is automatically FALSE.

 More coercion with "console.log([null] == 0)".
 Arrays get converted to strings, but [null].toString() converts to an empty string, which then converts to 0.
 So this statement is TRUE.
 This is the same for [undefined] == 0, but "[NaN] == 0" is FALSE.

+JavaScript uses lexical scoping, which means that variables are searched for in the order of local scope, outer/parent scope, and then global scope.
+If a variable is redeclared inside a function, the variable is hoisted and becomes the default value (LET/CONST is ERROR, but VAR is UNDEFINED).
+If a variable is used before it is assigned a value, then an ERROR or UNDEFINED will show, depending on the variable type.

+In the statement "typeof typeof 1", "typeof 1" is evaluated first and returns a string, "number".
+Then the statement becomes "typeof 'number'", which evaluates to "string".
+Typeof returns a string describing the value. "string","number", etc.